From imbalance to inner freedom.

 When life feels unfair, choose to understand instead of fighting against it.

-I've been left with a choice: to let frustration take over, try to live like everyone else and fall into destructive patterns, or to accept how my body works and instead learn how to support it when it gets out of balance.
+I stood there with a choice: to let frustration take over, try to live like everyone else and fall into destructive patterns, or to accept how my body works and instead learn how to support it when it gets out of balance.

-I chose the second one.
+I chose the latter.

-Knowledge gives freedom.
+Knowledge provides freedom.

 0 comments